keremciu/cv/index.md

 `May 2016 - Dec 2016`
 __PointrLabs__, London
 _Lead Frontend Developer_
 ###### Stack: React / Redux / Redux-thunk / material-ui / GraphQL / nodejs (express) / sass / gulpjs

-- Built an enterprise product from scratch.
-I built a NodeJS GraphQL server to share our REST API on .net.
-It fixed our dynamic object modeling problems between frontend, iOS and android teams.
+- Built a server application from stratch to serve .NET REST API to mobile apps and a new dashboard for serving indoor location data.
+It fixed dynamic object modeling problems between development teams.
-- Built SPA which connects my middleware GraphQL server, inspired by kriasoft/react-starter-kit.
-- Made internal presentations about GraphQL and Redux.
+- Made internal presentation about GraphQL and Redux here to increase adoptation.
-- Built responsive website with completely new UI and functionality.
+- Built a responsive website with automated deploy orchestration.
-- Built a mini Application Manager for clients to access their apps with passwords with GulpJS.
+- Built a small access management tool to help out marketing team for sharing specialized demos.

 `Sep 2014 - Oct 2016`
 __Asseco South Eastern Europe__, London